When you get dressed in the morning, do you think about the message you are sending?

 Your personal style can be your super-suit.

-When I put on my blouse with an image of Florence’s Duomo across my chest today, I am telling you about my past as well as a belief I have about right now.
-I’m communicating my belief that we can build amazing things — even if we don’t know how — from our imaginations.
+When I put on my blouse with Florence’s Duomo across my chest, I am telling you about my past as well as a belief I have about right now.
+I’m celebrating that we can build amazing things — even if we don’t know how — from our imaginations.
 My red trousers add energy to the statement and my cream cardigan frames it.
 The outfit makes a statement as well as serving as a conversation starter.

 In my role as a personal style coach, we frame your wardrobe into a personal narrative that conveys who you are in one glance.

 Looking Your Best